DonnyLe/cs_4100_final/README.md

 ```
 python multiAgents.py --agent AlphaBeta --depth 3
 ```
-The above will run 1,000 games on the mediumClassic layout with 2 adversarial ghosts, using the Alpha-Beta Pruning agent with depth 3
+The above will run 1,000 games on the mediumClassic layout with 2 adversarial ghosts, using the Alpha-Beta Pruning agent with depth 3. <br>
-(**Note:** Both our agents were evaluated using depth 2, this example just shows how to use the additional configurations).
+(**Note:** Both our agents were evaluated using depth 2, this example just shows how to use the additional configurations)

-Once the evaluation mode executes running, the program will output various performance metrics to the terminal so that the user can analyze the overall strengths and weaknesses of each agent, including "Average Score", "Win Rate", and "Total Runtime".
+Once the evaluation mode executes running, the program will output various performance metrics to the terminal so that the user can analyze the overall strengths and weaknesses of the adversarial search agents, including "Average Score", "Win Rate", and "Total Runtime".

 ## Sources